teddyhwang/cheetah/README.md

 The project comes with some basic terminal commands.
 Commands include:

+- `make copy` - copys all the minimum assets from the `src/components` folder into the `site/media/lib` folder
 - `make compile` - compiles and minifies all assets (compiles LESS and minifies CSS and JS files)
 - `make define name=[PROJECT NAME]` - adjusts all asset files to be the project